pg-support/supt-km/docs/4. Processes/a. General/Become a Dealer, Bulk Purchasing, W9 Form  - Check Basecamp for updates.md

-# Become a Dealer / Bulk Purchasing / W9 Form
+# Become a Dealer / Bulk Purchasing / W9 Form - Check Basecamp for updates

 ## Become a Dealer